oasis-tcs/odata-specs/docs/odata-protocol/odata-protocol.md

 additional information attached to the structured data.

 To address the media stream represented by a media entity, clients append `/$value` to the resource path of the media entity URL.
+The media type of the response is the media type of the stream, subject to content type negotiation based on the [`Accept`](#HeaderAccept) header of the request.
-Services may redirect from this canonical URL to the source URL of the media stream.
+The response body is the octet-stream that represents the raw value of the stream property with that media type.
+Alternatively, services MAY redirect from this canonical URL to the source URL of the media stream.

-Appending `/$value` to an entity that is not a media entity returns `400 Bad Request.`
+Appending `/$value` to an entity that is not a media entity returns `400 Bad Request`.

 Attempting to retrieve the media stream from a single-valued navigation property referencing a media entity whose value is null returns